 The Keyless Access system allows for vehicle entry when the Remote Keyless Entry (RKE) transmitter is within 1 m (3 ft).
-See "Keyless Access Operation" later in this section.
+See "Keyless Access Operation" following.

-The RKE transmitter may work up to 60 m (197 ft) away from the vehicle.
+The RKE transmitter functions may work up to 60 m (197 ft) away from the vehicle.